brosenan/y0/doc/conditions.md

 natural way, using `given` conditions.

 A `given` condition is a condition of the form:
-`(given statements... -> conditions...)`, where `statements...` are one or more statements and `conditions...` are one or more conditions.
+`(given statement conditions...)`, where `statement` is a statement and `conditions...` are zero or more conditions.

-The meaning of this condition is, given that we apply `statements...`, all of `conditions...` must be hold.
+The meaning of this condition is, given that we apply `statement`, all of `conditions...` must be hold.

 ### Example: The Lambda Calculus